ebmdatalab/cusum-for-opioids-notebook/README.md

 Experiments in using our existing CUSUM metholdogy to discover organisations that are quick to change

+This repo supports further investigations into opioid prescribing following the Public Health England Prescribed Medicines Review.
+Full deatils on the background and another approach taken can be seen in the [repo where we have implemented the OpenPrescribing Change Detection python library](https://github.com/ebmdatalab/opioids-change-detection-notebook/) on opioid measures.

 ## How to view the notebooks

 Notebooks live in the `notebooks/` folder (with an `ipynb`